asaaki/elixir-docker-image-packager/README.md

 ## FAQ

+### Why?

+Not just for fun, but to save my sanity by not using overly huge, crazily humongous, tremendously gigantic Ubuntu images.*

+There is no need for custom application images which reach the 1 GB mark.

+And there is no need for images with risky and unnecessary cruft in it.

+_*) Yes, I know, the Ubuntu base image is less than 200 MB, but when you start building your custom image onto it, then it will quickly grow as hell even if you try to be careful._

 ### Does it work for Phoenix apps?

 If you ignore the static asset compilation step, then yes, it does.